KaiLangen96/toulouse-memory-game/README.md

 * _As a user, I want to be able to understand what the page is about at a first look._
   * The page header describes the purpose of the page immediately.
 The paragraph below gives a more detailed description.
 * _As a user, I want to be able to track my score and moves._
-  * The score board above the game field will track the score, moves and time.
+  * The scoreboard above the game field will track the score, moves and time.
 * _As a user, I want to be able to challenge myself against the clock._
-  * The timer inside the score board starts counting down 60 seconds to give the game a challenge.
+  * The timer inside the scoreboard starts counting down 60 seconds to give the game a challenge.

 ## Further Testing